pymc-devs/pymc/README.rst

 This user guide provides all the information needed to install PyMC, code a Bayesian statistical model, run the sampler, save and analyze the results.
-In addition, the appendix contains a chapter on MCMC theory as well as the list of the available statistical distributions.
+In addition, it contains the list of the available statistical distributions.
 More `examples`_ of usage as well as `tutorials`_  are available from the PyMC web site.